-This course is primarily intended for those students who enjoy math puzzles, problems and challenges.
-Students will explore problems from a variety of branches of mathematics and learn the process of how to unlock the solutions.
+Students will explore problems from a variety of branches of mathematics and learn the process of how to unlock the solutions, how to use pattern recognition to solve problems and learn how to think outside the box.
+In this course you will learn about logic, modular arithmetic, non-Euclidean Geometry (such as taxi-cab geometry), sets, and combinatorics.
 Students will work individually and in small group settings on both classic and interactive math puzzles and problems.
-All work will be completed in class and as a result, no homework will be assigned.
-This course will also help to improve your conceptual understanding of mathematics which will help prepare you for future advanced mathematics courses.
 If you are a freshman or sophomore who enjoys mathematics, then this course may be just what you are looking for.